 Parent involvement.
 How we work with children changes depending on their emotional maturity.
 We usually involve parents, but less so as children grow older, depending on children's preferences and consent.

-Parents & assessments.
-In an assessment, there is a choice between the whole family coming together, or our assessing children and adults' needs separately.
+First appointments.
+In a first appointment (assessment or debriefing), there is a choice between the whole family coming together, or our assessing children and adults' needs separately.
 Sometimes it is important to consider each family member's needs in the context of the whole family, and to help the family work together on functioning better.
 At other times it is more helpful to focus on individual needs within the family.